kathoffman/steroids-trial-emulation/README.md

 - If a patient experiences the event, their outcome variables should be `1` for all time points until the end of the study.

 - If a patient has a censoring indicator of `0` (meaning they are lost to follow-up starting at the next time point), all columns corresponding to those future time points should have values of `NA`.

+<h2>Analysis Specifications</h2>

+<h3>Super learner libraries</h3>

+The code to make super learner libraries (via `sl3`) used in the paper's analysis is in `analysis.R`, however, all but LASSO and mean are commented out to improve computational time.
+Learners were the same for intervention and outcome mechanisms.
+We specified 10 folds for superlearner cross-validation.
+This is 5 in our demo analysis code for computational time purposes.

+<h3>Time-dependent confounding assumption</h3>

+We used a Markov assumption of `k=2`, meaning a patient's time-dependent confounders for the previous two time periods (48 hour windows) were sufficient to capture confounding for the next time point's mechanism.
+This was a decision stemming from clinical knowledge (laboratory results are ordered in  24 or 48 hour intervals).
+This is 1 in our demo analysis code for computational time purposes.

+<h3>Cross-fitting</h3>

+We employed 10-fold cross-fitting on our SDR estimator.
+This is 5 in our demo analysis code for computational time purposes.